SANBI-SA/pathogen-bioinformatics-june-2023/modules/sars-cov-2-sequencing/_posts/2023-06-29-galaxy-techniques.md

 server can thus import workflows from [WorkflowHub.EU](https://workflowhub.eu/) and [Dockstore](https://dockstore.org/).

 To import a workflow from one of these servers, go to the _Workflow_ menu, select the _Import_ button and then the _GA4GH servers_ tab.
 Type in a keyword, e.g. _SARS-CoV-2_ to search for a workflow.

+### More Galaxy Tips and Tricks

+Almost all of the tutorial mentioned in this submodule are from the [Using Galaxy and Managing your Data](https://training.galaxyproject.org/training-material/topics/galaxy-interface/) part of the Galaxy Training Network website.
+There you can learn about organising data with the _Rule Based Uploader_, about
+_Searching Your History_ (quick tip: "visible: all state:error" is a good way to find which analyses failed in your history), about _dataset tags_, advanced topics in _Galaxy Workflows_ and more.